openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052/decisions/002-schema-specification.rst

 Context
 -------

-* Currently, Pulsar does not support `JSON Schema <https://json-schema.org/specification.html>`__, it only supports AVRO for schema definition.
-Pulsar does support serializing AVRO to JSON (confusing using a ``JSONSchema`` class).

 * Industry best practices seem to suggest using a binary encoding of messages.

 * Industry best practice also suggests using AVRO over JSONSchema for better expression around schema evolution.